wso2/docs-updates/en/docs/updates/migrating-to-updates2.0.md

 3. Considering the example mentioned above, Choose wso2am as the repository name.<br>
     Docker images with updates:<br>
     1. If you are using docker images in WUM with **three digit version** like wso2am:3.2.0 then switch to e.g.,3.2.0.0 to get docker images created using the new WSO2 updates 2.0. <br>
-    2. Using the WUM model if you have used docker images **with timestamp** like wso2am:3.2.0.1612370755920.2 then switch to an image with specific update level for example wso2am:3.2.0.8 using the new WSO2 updates 2.0<br>
+    2. Using the WUM model if you have used docker images **with a timestamp** like wso2am:3.2.0.1612370755920.2 then switch to an image with specific update level for example wso2am:3.2.0.8 using the new WSO2 updates 2.0<br>